Country Liberal Party: Defections and minority government

-2016–present: In opposition
+2016–2024: In opposition

 Territory government legislation passed in February 2016 changed the voting method of single-member electorates from full-preferential voting to optional preferential voting ahead of the 2016 territory election held on 27 August.

 Federally, a MediaReach seat-level opinion poll of 513 voters in the seat of Solomon conducted 22−23 June ahead of the 2016 federal election held on 2 July surprisingly found Labor candidate Luke Gosling heavily leading two-term CLP incumbent Natasha Griggs 61–39 on the two-party vote from a large 12.4 percent swing.
 The CLP lost Solomon to Labor at the election, with Gosling defeating Griggs 56–44 on the two-party vote from a 7.4 percent swing.

 Polling ahead of the 2016 Territory election indicated a large swing against the CLP, including a near-total collapse in Darwin/Palmerston.
 By the time the writs were dropped, commentators had almost universally written off the CLP.
 At 27 August Territory election, the CLP was swept from power in a massive Labor landslide, suffering easily the worst defeat of a sitting government in Territory history and one of the worst defeats a governing party has ever suffered at the state or territory level in Australia.
 The party not only lost all of the bush seats it picked up in 2012, but was all but shut out of Darwin/Palmerston, winning only one seat there.
 All told, the CLP only won two seats, easily its worst showing in an election.
 Giles himself lost his own seat, becoming the second Majority Leader/Chief Minister to lose his own seat.
 Even before Giles' defeat was confirmed, second-term MP Gary Higgins—the only surviving member of the Giles cabinet—was named the party's new leader, with Lia Finocchiaro as his deputy.
 On 20 January 2020, Higgins announced his resignation as party leader and announced his retirement at the next election.
 Finocchiaro succeeded him as CLP leader and leader of the opposition on 1 February 2020.

 Finocchiaro led the CLP to a modest recovery at the 2020 Territory election.
 The CLP picked up a six-seat swing, boosting its seat count to eight.
-However, it failed to make significant inroads in Darwin/Palmerston, winning only two seats there, including that of Finocchiaro.
+However, it failed to make significant inroads in the Darwin/Palmerston area, winning only two seats there, including that of Finocchiaro.

 The CLP lost the seat of Daly to Labor in a 2021 by-election, the first time an incumbent government had won a seat from the opposition in territory history.

+2024–present: Return to government

+The CLP won a landslide victory in the 2024 Northern Territory general election.